Professional Bull Rider

 How do bulls get matched with thei rider?

-Asked by newbie about 10 years ago
+Asked by newbie over 10 years ago

 Does it make a difference to the rider which way the bull faces in the chute?
 Does the rider have a chose which way it faces.